Grammy-nominated or not, No. 1 hits over the years

 1976: Wings, “Silly Love Songs”

-1973: Tony Orlando and Dawn, “Tie a Yellow Ribbon ‘Round the Ole Oak Tree” (asterisk)
+1973: Tony Orlando and Dawn, “Tie a Yellow Ribbon ‘Round the Ole Oak Tree” (Nominated)

 1969: The Archies, “Sugar, Sugar”